CommunityHoneyNetwork/chn-docs/docs/prod_security.md

  firewall restrictions and expose ports without restriction.
 It is always advisable to test your access controls once deployed.

+Please take a look at [Docker iptables documentation](https://docs.docker.com/network/iptables/) for more information.

 ## Dealing with large mongo collections

 It may be desirable or necessary for users to clear out the voluminous session data in the mongo database.
 When this